Santa Monica College: Academics

+Santa Monica College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).
+It offers a variety of occupational certificate programs, including accounting, fashion design, office information systems, and the Academy of Entertainment Technology (which offers certificates in interactive media and animation).
+The college also offers logistics and supply chain programs at AAS and certificate level.
 The Santa Monica College Arts Mentor Program provides certain students in the fine and applied arts with graduate-level training by professionals in their specialized fields.

-Santa Monica College offers a variety of occupational certificate programs, including accounting, fashion design, office information systems, and the Academy of Entertainment Technology (which offers certificates in interactive media and animation).
-The college also offers logistics and supply chain programs at AAS and certificate level.

-Santa Monica College is ranked number one among California's junior colleges in transfers to the University of California, University of Southern California, and Loyola Marymount University.

-SMC is one of few community colleges that has a Nuclear Magnetic Resonance Spectroscopy instrument for research purposes.

-Accreditation

-Santa Monica College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 Athletics

 Santa Monica College fields 18 sports, eight men's teams and competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except football, which competes in Southern California Football Association (SCFA).
 The mascot for SMC is Pico the Corsair.
 Pico the Corsair derives his name from Pico Boulevard, one of the four main streets which form the exterior perimeter of the campus.
 He sails on the ship the Lady Sixteen with his pet Pearl the Parrot while carrying his Sword of Silberkraus.
-The Lady Sixteen and Pearl are named after 16th street and Pearl Street respectively.
+The Lady Sixteen and Pearl are named after 16th Street and Pearl Street respectively.

 SMC fields both men's and women's teams in basketball, cross country, soccer, swimming, track and field, volleyball, and water polo.
 SMC fields men's teams in football, and women's beach volleyball, softball, and tennis teams.

 Santa Monica College football played undefeated seasons in 1958, 1966, 1980, and 2015.

 Santa Monica College won the Junior Rose Bowl, the unofficial National Championship, in 1958 against Northeastern Oklahoma A&M College on December 13, 1958.

-Santa Monica College Football is the defending two-time conference champion, for the years 2011 and 2012.
+Santa Monica College football was the conference champion for the years 2011 and 2012.

 Corsair Field (4,850) built in 1948, is home to football and track and field.
 The field was the starting point for both the men's and women's marathon events for the 1984 Summer Olympics held in neighboring Los Angeles.